 Probiotics increase intestinal health and protect against inflammation, increased permeability apparent in those with leaky gut syndrome and hypersensitivity concerns in patients with IBS and psychological disturbances (4).

 7. Avoid Food Allergens and Sensitivities: You may already be aware if specific foods such as cabbage, wheat, dairy or smoked meat products increase abdominal discomfort and change the frequency or urge to poop (4).
 Test for and avoid food sensitivities using a biofeedback test or specific blood test.

-8. Increase Fiber: Fiber can be found in a supplement source typically containing psyllium but it is best to receive the benefits from fiber from nature.
+8. Play Around with Fiber Content: Fiber can be found in a supplement source typically containing psyllium but it is best to receive the benefits from fiber from nature.
 Increase the amount and variety of fruits and vegetables into your diet.
 Individuals consuming plant based diets have been studied to have fewer carcinogens in their microbiome than those who primarily consume meat (5).
 (2)